-Christian has played leading roles at some of the country's foremost theatres, including The Shakespeare Theatre Company (DC), Cincinnati Playhouse in the Park, Indiana Repertory Theatre, Syracuse Stage, Theatreworks, Palo Alto, The Hangar Theatre, The O'Neill Center and The Shakespeare Theatre of New Jersey.
+Christian has played leading roles at some of the country's foremost theatres, including The Shakespeare Theatre Company (DC), The Guthrie Theater, The Old Globe, Cincinnati Playhouse in the Park, Asolo Repertory Theatre, Indiana Repertory Theatre, Syracuse Stage, The Hangar Theatre, The O'Neill Theater Center and The Shakespeare Theatre of New Jersey.
 In addition, Christian is an alumnus of The Acting Company and has performed at the Edinburgh Fringe Festival in Scotland.
-In New York, he has performed at the Lucille Lortel Theatre, Ars Nova and the Manhattan Ensemble Theatre, among others.
+In New York, he has performed at the CSC, the Duke on 42nd Street, the Lucille Lortel Theatre, 59e59, and Ars Nova, among others.

-On the small screen, Christian has appeared on The Guiding Light, As The World Turns, and Tough Crowd on Comedy Central.
+On the small screen, Christian has appeared on Bull, Jack Ryan, Unforgettable, The Guiding Light, As The World Turns, and Tough Crowd on Comedy Central.

-For the last several years, Christian has also been recording audiobooks for BBC America.
+Christian has also recorded several audiobooks for BBC America.
 His narrations include celebrated authors such as Charlie Huston, Lawrence Block, and Roddy Doyle.

-Christian's father, Roger, is a park ranger at Yosemite National Park.
-His mother, Susie, is a motivational speaker in Longview, Washington.
-And his brother, Justin, is a high school English teacher in Encinitas, California.
+Christian's mother, Sue, and father, Roger, are retired.
+And his brother, Justin, is a middle-school principal in Southern California.
 He owes them a great debt of gratitude for their love and support.

-Christian is both proud and humbled to be living his dream as an actor.
+Christian is proud and humbled to be living his dream as an actor.